jhebus/starter-academic/content/event/a-truly-autonomous-collaboration/index.md

 ---
 title: "A Truly Autonomous Collaboration: Evolving with purpose"
-abstract: This talk is about the process of forming the Collaboration between Rakuten Mobile and the University of Strathclyde
+abstract: This talk is about the process of forming the collaboration between Rakuten Mobile and the University of Strathclyde
 location: online
 date: 2021-07-08T13:00:00.886Z